 Can You Use Hedge Trimmers As Pole Saws?

 When using a pole saw or hedge trimmer, people often think that as pole saws can be used as a hedge trimmer in some cases, the same can be done from hedge trimmers.
 This is an entirely wrong conception.
 You simply can not use a hedge trimmer as a pole saw.
 Not only do the hedge trimmers lack the reach of the pole saw, but they also can not cut through thick branches.
 They can only handle branches up to an inch in thickness.

-Anything beyond that, and you would be putting unnecessary pressure on the blades of the trimmer.
+Anything beyond that, and you would be putting unnecessary pressure on the trimmer’s blades.
 They can only be used to precisely shape and trim the shrubs and bushes in your garden, and nothing more.